xu-zeming/xu-zeming.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at the University of Göttingen.
+I am a research associate at the University of Göttingen.

 Xu 徐 /ɕy˧˥/ is my family name and Zeming 泽茗 /tsɤ˧˥ miŋ˧˥/ is my given name.